Mengla County: Biodiversity

 Xishuangbanna Tropical Botanical Garden, of the Chinese Academy of Sciences (CAS), is located in Menglun in Mengla County, covering an area of more than 1000 ha.
 Over 13,000 species of tropical plants are preserved in its 35 living collections.

 The last Indochinese tiger in the wild in China is believed to have been killed near Mengla in 2009.
 The perpetrator is believed to have been sentenced to 12 years imprisonment for this.

 A tiny frog, Raorchestes menglaensis (known as the Zhishihe's bubble-nest frog or Mengla small treefrog) is only known from its type locality, Zhishihe in Mengla County.

 Climate

-Mengla has a tropical savanna climate (Köppen Aw) with strong monsoonal influences.
-Summer is long and there is virtually no "winter" as such; instead, there is a dry season (December thru April) and wet season (May thru October).
+Mengla has a humid subtropical climate with monsoonal influences (Köppen Cwa) closely bordering on the tropical savanna climate (Köppen Aw) with strong monsoonal influences.
+Summer is long and there is virtually no "winter" as such; instead, there is a dry season (December-April) and wet season (May-October).
 The coolest month is December, averaging 18.9 °C, while the warmest is June, at 26.9 °C; the annual mean is 23.7 °C. However, high temperatures reach their peak in April before the onset of the monsoon from the Indian Ocean.